Introductory Undergraduate Courses in Language and Literature

 Encounters: Reading across Time and Space

-This new, team-taught course provides an introduction to English literature across the ages.
+This team-taught course provides an introduction to English literature across the ages.
 We will stage encounters across time and space between authors working in the English language – from the middle ages to the present, and from England to the Americas and around the globe.

 Highlighting canonical and non-canonical texts, we will discuss representative moments in the history of genre, including poetry, drama, travel narrative, autobiography, the novel, film, and performance.
-Alongside our early works, we will read and view the work of artists and activists from various backgrounds who have responded creatively to texts from literary history, in gestures of homage, repudiation, or ambivalence.
+Alongside our early works, we will read and view the work of artists from various backgrounds who have responded creatively to texts from literary history, in gestures of homage, repudiation, or ambivalence.
 These conversations might be direct and explicit or more indirect and allusive.
 We will also pay special attention to how a later work might influence our understanding of an earlier work.
 Along with more formal thesis-driven assignments, students will have their own opportunity to speak back to our readings; like the artists and activists on our syllabus, students will be invited to draw on their specific histories and experiences to craft creative encounters with the early works we read.
-Effective Fall 2022, this course fulfills a single unit in each of the following BU HUB areas: Aesthetic Exploration, Creativity/Innovation, Teamwork/Collaboration.
+This course fulfills a single unit in each of the following BU HUB areas: Aesthetic Exploration, Creativity/Innovation, Teamwork/Collaboration.

-EN101 A1 Appleford and Rezek
+EN 101 A1 and B1 Appleford and Rezek

-TR 09:30 – 10:45a
+TR 9:30 – 10:45a

 Freshman Seminar